Talent for Giving: 4 Common Pitfalls When Building Your Team & How to Avoid Them

 Philanthropy’s Unique Challenge

-While a version of these pitfalls exists in other sectors, high net worth donors are particularly susceptible to falling into them, for two reasons.
+While a version of these pitfalls exists in other sectors, high net worth donors are particularly susceptible to falling into pitfalls during their philanthropy, for two reasons.

 Second, while philanthropy has the potential to catalyze tremendous, positive social change, the failure to better integrate considerations of diversity, equity, and inclusion (DEI) continues to prevent philanthropy from achieving that potential.
 In the United States, a well-documented and perpetually stable wealth disparity along racial and gender lines means that many DEI efforts prioritize race and gender.